 A smarter lunchroom is one that influences students toward choosing healthier, more nutritious foods.
 Smarter lunchrooms give students an opportunity to select and consume a balanced diet while providing them with a spectrum of choices.
 The SLM applies research-based principles that use low or no-cost solutions with a focus on the cafeteria environment and the promotion of healthful eating behaviors.

-The mission of the Smarter Lunchrooms Movement of California is to provide training and technical advising for school food service in California on the Smarter Lunchrooms Movement theory and practices created by the Cornell Center for Behavioral Economics in Child Nutrition Program funded by the USDA.
+The mission of the Smarter Lunchrooms Movement of California (SLM of CA) is to provide training and technical advising for school food service in California on the Smarter Lunchrooms Movement (SLM) theory and practices created by the Cornell Center for Behavioral Economics in Child Nutrition Program funded by the USDA.

 The Smarter Lunchrooms Scorecard contains 60 simple, no-cost or low-cost strategies that lunchrooms can use to increase participation, improve consumption of healthy food, and reduce food waste.
 The strategies are based on research from the Cornell Center for Behavioral Economics in Child Nutrition Programs and partners and other behavioral science research.

 This handbook provides schools with the knowledge, motivation, and support needed to build a lunchroom environment that makes the healthy choice the easy choice for all students.

 No Time to Train is a year of engaging scripted, customizable lessons for school food service staff, aligned with USDA Learning Objectives.
 These engaging, customizable workshops meet training requirement for school nutrition professionals.
 They include trainer resources (such as scripted lesson plans and planning advice) and teaching aids (slide presentation, worksheets, and role play scripts).